bewantbe/audio-analyzer-for-android/README.md

 * Show peak frequency, in a moderate accuracy (FFT + interpolation).
 * Show dB or [A-weighting dB (dBA)](http://en.wikipedia.org/wiki/A-weighting), although not suitable for serious application.
 * Take averages of several spectrum then plot, make the spectrum smoother.
 * You may record the sound (while analyzing or not) to a WAV file (PCM format).
-Then deal with it with your favarite tool.
+Then deal with it with your favorite tool.
 * You can choose various recorder source. (see Android reference: [MediaRecorder.AudioSource](http://developer.android.com/reference/android/media/MediaRecorder.AudioSource.html))
 * You can try different sampling rates that your phone supports.
-Useful for example to find out the native (or best) sampling formate for you phone.
+Useful for example to find out the native (or best) sampling format for you phone.

 Installation Requirements